dotnet/training-tutorials/content/efcore/getting-started/README.md

 * C# (see the [interactive C# tutorial](https://www.microsoft.com/net/tutorials/csharp/getting-started))
 * Relational database concepts
-	- SQL-type databases will be the focus of this tutorial, though other databases function with EF Core
 * LINQ statements (see this [interactive tutorial](https://www.microsoft.com/net/tutorials/csharp/getting-started/linq) for an introduction to LINQ)

 ## Table of Contents